• Skip to main content

 Asian Avocado Peanut Coleslaw featured closeup bowl and parsley but no serving utensils recipe card

-A great recipe to use your frozen blanched cabbage in later, try this soup -
+Two great recipes to use your frozen blanched cabbage in later, try these soups -

 An easy vegetable rice soup that is vegetarian and full of flavor.
 This recipe uses vegetable broth, fresh vegetables, tomatoes, rice, and seasonings for a hearty vegan soup that everyone will love.